 - The Money Market Instrument (MMI) system.

-After the transaction is processed, it is entered into DTC's Account Transaction Processor (ATP) sstem, where it is checked for various criteria (see Reasons for Recycling) before it is completed.
+After the transaction is processed, it is entered into DTC's Account Transaction Processor (ATP) system, where it is checked for various criteria (see Reasons for Recycling) before it is completed.

 One critical function of ATP is Recycle Processing, also referred to as Pend Processing.
 DTC's recycle processor holds Participant transactions that cannot immediately complete.
 All transaction types recycle if they cannot immediately complete, except: